dchristl/macless-haystack/firmware/nrf5x/README.md

 This project contains an battery-optimized firmware for the Nordic NRF5x chips from [acalatrava](https://github.com/acalatrava/openhaystack-firmware).
 So all credits goes to him.
 After flashing our firmware, the device sends out Bluetooth Low Energy advertisements such that it can be found by [Apple's Find My network](https://developer.apple.com/find-my/).
-This firmware consumes slightly more power when more than 1 key is used.
+This firmware consumes more power when more than 1 key is used.
 The controller wakes up every 30 minutes and switches the key.

 > [!WARNING]
 > Currently, only the NRF51 build has been tested, and the NRF52 build has not been tested yet, but it should work.
 Feedback on this is welcome.
 It has been tested with [this](https://www.aliexpress.com/item/1005003671695188.html?spm=a2g0o.order_list.order_list_main.55.72491802ZTaXKp) or [this](https://de.aliexpress.com/item/32860266105.html?spm=a2g0o.order_list.order_list_main.50.72491802ZTaXKp&gatewayAdapt=glo2deu) beacon from Aliexpress.